junglok/tem-docs/docs/batch/pbspro.md

 ## **Interactive jobs**

-Interactive jobs provide an interactive session on a compute node, useful for debugging, testing code, and running short tasks that require user interaction.
+Interactive jobs give you an interactive session on a compute node, useful for debugging, testing code, and running short tasks that need user interaction.

-Users can start an interactive job on GSDC TEM login nodes using the `qsub -I` command.
+Start an interactive job on GSDC TEM login nodes with the `qsub -I` command.
-The `-I` flag is used to request an interactive session.
-The following example shows how to start an interactive job with specified resources on `cpuQ`:
+The `-I` flag requests an interactive session.
+The example below starts an interactive job with specified resources on `cpuQ`:

 ```bash
 $> qsub -I -q cpuQ -l select=1:ncpus=4:mem=32GB -l walltime=01:00:00
 ```

-The result for the above command is following:
+The result of the above command is as follows:

 ```bash
 qsub: waiting for job 850.tem-ce-al9.sdfarm.kr to start